harryf/thoughts/the-rise-of-nanasocial.md

 ### More than meets the eye

-As a user, you quickly discover that, despite no ability to modify the message payload, it is in fact a powerful messaging tool.
+As a user, you quickly discover that, despite no ability to modify the message payload, Yo is in fact a powerful messaging tool.
 Sending someone you care about a "Yo" at 7am or at 11pm is an intimate experience.
 Sending a work colleague that's waiting to start a meeting with you a "Yo" 1 minute before it starts tells them you haven't forgotten.
 In fact some say there are [30 types of Yo](http://www.businessinsider.com/the-yo-app-is-going-viral--here-are-30-types-of-yos-2014-6).

 What makes Yo work as a form of communication is not _what's_ being said, but _when_ it's being said and _who_ it's being said to.
-You might argue [Swawm](https://www.swarmapp.com/) does the same but adds location to the context-mix.
+You might argue [Swawm](https://www.swarmapp.com/) does similar but adds the missing dimension - location - to the context-mix.

 ### The 1% Rule